 4.4.
 Overall conclusions on clinical pharmacology and efficacy

 The clinical studies are mainly related with combinations and the clinical study in children gives no information about the preparation used.
-For these reasons just the traditional use is possible.
+For these reasons only the traditional use is justified.

 IBS